 The English National Opera (ENO) has joined with medical experts at Imperial College Healthcare NHS Trust to devleop a singing, breathing and wellbeing programme for coronavirus recovery patients called ENO Breathe.
+A of 28 January 2021 a national rollout of the programme, after a successful pilot in 2020, has begun.
+More information on ENO Breathe here.

 Thousands of patients affected by the COVID-19 virus in the UK have required medical ventilation.
 The longer-term effects of those people surviving such invasive intervention are being studied.
 Coronavirus survivors, particularly those that required mechanical ventilation, are experiencing a variety of medium and long-term difficulties – including breathlessness, fatigue, cognitive dysfunction and anxiety.